-- Social research is about investigating the social questions we have about our social world. - The humanness of social research means that social research is often a more complicated endeavour than other scientific research. - Social science research is distinguished from social commentary or opinion by its use of scientific method. - The primary aim of social research is to identify, to investigate, and to try to understand social patterns and social meanings. - The social context of social phenomena is an essential element of social science research. - Social scientists deal in social aggregates, individual exceptions do not challenge social findings or explanatory theories. - The two core elements of social science research are empirical data and social theory. - Social science research is informed and influenced by our worldviews and perspectives.
-In social science terms, these can be classified as our standpoint, our epistemologies, axiologies, and ontologies. - Methodologies are made up of these, as well as our method and theoretical framework.
+- Social research is about investigating the social questions we have about our social world. - The humanness of social research means that social research is often a more complicated endeavour than other scientific research.

+- Social science research is distinguished from social commentary or opinion by its use of scientific method. - The primary aim of social research is to identify, to investigate, and to try to understand social patterns and social meanings. - The social context of social phenomena is an essential element of social science research. - Social scientists deal in social aggregates; individual exceptions do not challenge social findings or explanatory theories. - The two core elements of social science research are empirical data and social theory. - Social science research is informed and influenced by our worldviews and perspectives.
+In social science terms, these can be classified as our socio-cultural position which frame and is framed through our epistemological axiological, and ontological position. - Methodologies are made up of these, as well as our method and theoretical framework.